Athena: Panhellenic and Athenian cult

 In her aspect as a warrior maiden, Athena was known as Parthenos (Παρθένος "virgin"), because, like her fellow goddesses Artemis and Hestia, she was believed to remain perpetually a virgin.
 Athena's most famous temple, the Parthenon on the Athenian Acropolis, takes its name from this title.
 According to Karl Kerényi, a scholar of Greek mythology, the name Parthenos is not merely an observation of Athena's virginity, but also a recognition of her role as enforcer of rules of sexual modesty and ritual mystery.
-Even beyond recognition, the Athenians allotted the goddess value based on this pureness of virginity, which they upheld as a rudiment of female behavior.
+Even beyond recognition, the Athenians allotted the goddess value based on this pureness of virginity, which they upheld as a rudiment of female behaviour.
 Kerényi's study and theory of Athena explains her virginal epithet as a result of her relationship to her father Zeus and a vital, cohesive piece of her character throughout the ages.
 This role is expressed in several stories about Athena.
 Marinus of Neapolis reports that when Christians removed the statue of the goddess from the Parthenon, a beautiful woman appeared in a dream to Proclus, a devotee of Athena, and announced that the "Athenian Lady" wished to dwell with him.

+Athena's virginal character was common across the Hellenic world, but could be deviated from by local traditions which portrayed her as a mother.
+In one myth Apollo is called a son of Hephaestus and Athena, "a legend which may have arisen at the time when the lonians introduced the worship of Apollo into Attica, and when this new divinity was placed in some family connection with the ancient goddess of the country."
+In another she had a child with Hephaestus named Lychnus.
+Cicero's De Natura Deorum also mentioned this legend in regards to her Roman counterpart when going over the varied histories of the gods, saying that in one version of their stories, Vulcan and Minerva were the parents of Apollo.
+According to Strabo's Geographica, a tradition in Rhodes held that she was mother of the Korybantes and consort of Helios.
+Her Etruscan counterpart likely had Hercle/Heracles as her consort, as some bronze mirrors depict the two as an intimate pair.

 Athena was also credited with creating the pebble-based form of divination.
 Those pebbles were called thriai, which was also the collective name of a group of nymphs with prophetic powers.
 Her half-brother Apollo, however, angered and spiteful at the practitioners of an art rival to his own, complained to their father Zeus about it, with the pretext that many people took to casting pebbles, but few actually were true prophets.
-Zeus, sympathizing with Apollo's grievances, discredited the pebble divination by rendering the pebbles useless.
+Zeus, sympathising with Apollo's grievances, discredited the pebble divination by rendering the pebbles useless.
 Apollo's words became the basis of an ancient Greek idiom.